BarelyMiSSeD/minqlx-plugins/Map_Names/README.md

 # USE THIS Map_Names.txt file with the listmaps.py on the main plugins page.

-Put the Map_Names.txt into your Quake Live server install directory, typicalle /qlds
+Put the Map_Names.txt into your Quake Live server install directory, typically /qlds

 Keep the format of the file if you edit it to add maps or correct errors.